 The next time you’re making something for your baby, try out one of these combinations to add some more spice and flavour to your baby’s food!
 Also, I just want to note that these spices can be added onto whole foods when cooking, which works well if your baby is eating finger foods, or it can also be added to purees, if you’re going the traditional route and making your own.

 - Curry on cauliflower

-- Turmeric in rice (you can also add in some onions to your base for the rice for more flavour)
+- Turmeric in rice (you can also add some onions to your base for the rice to have more flavour)